By William Kiraly

 I stared at her, dumbfounded.
 “Drea, were all about to die of starvation and you want to turn down the pizza now?”

 Ens.
 Hrdlicka noted “I don’t know how we’re going to get EASA to pay the delivery charges, though.”
-I think we all snorted at once at that.
+I think we all snorted at that thought.

 Ten minutes later, the entire crew, well those who could still stand, were in the airlock portal room or in the two storage rooms which connected to it.
 We heard the hiss of re-pressurization and opened the hatch and out of the airlock stepped something that looked human holding a sealed box tethered to it’s spacesuit.
 It put the box down then started releasing the seals on the helmet and pulled of the helmet to reveal a definitely human young man, maybe in his early thirties.
 He had a mop of unruly red hair, a face full of freckles and a mischievous grin he kept trying to suppress.

-He grinned at us and said “It’s about time you guys showed up.”
+He finally gave up and fully grinned at us and said “It’s about time you guys showed up.”

 “Okay, I know you guys are probably really, really hungry but I only brought these two pizza’s over but there are a bunch more on my ship and I’ll bring those later.
 I think when you’re really hungry, you’re not supposed to gorge yourself, at least that’s what I’ve seen on the vids, so I want everyone to take a only one piece first and I can get you the rest later.”